AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 ## Next steps

-After reading this guide you know when to use audience metadata templates and how to perform operations on the API endpoint.
+After reading this guide, you now know when to use audience metadata templates and how to configure an audience metadata template using the `/authoring/v1/audience-templates` API endpoint.